kcodeg123/GitHubCopilotDemo/4.Copilot-PreviewFeatures/README.md

 8. Type the following question in the inline Chat view:

         Why does the args variable have a value of string[0]?
 If Copilot has a suggested fix for your code, it shows you.
 If not, you can ask Copilot for a code suggestion.
+You can prompt **/fix** in the inline chat.

+After accepting the solution, try to add more documentation through copilot chat by prompting **/doc**

 **Cancel the changes so that we can continue with this demo.**